-15. Board Meetings
+16. Board Meetings

-16. Board Committees & its Meetings
+17. Board Committees & Its Meetings

-The Board of the Company has total four Committees namely Audit Committee Nominationand Remuneration Committee Stakeholders Relationship Committee and Corporate SocialResponsibility Committee.
-Each Committee met atleast once in every quarter.
-The details ofcomposition and committee meetings during the year are given in the Corporate GovernanceReport which is a part of this report.
+The Board of the Company has total Five Committees namely Audit Committee Nominationand Remuneration Committee Stakeholders Relationship Committee Corporate SocialResponsibility Committee and Risk Management Committee.
+The details of composition andcommittee meetings during the year are given in the Corporate Governance Report which is apart of this Annual Report.

 22. Vigil Mechanism

 The Vigil Mechanism of the Company which also incorporates a Whistle Blower Policy todeal with instance of fraud and mismanagement if any.
 The details of the Whistle BlowerPolicy is explained in the Corporate Governance Report and also posted on the website ofthe Company at the link https://www.solargroup.com/Uploads/Files/Investors/policies/WBP.pdf

 24. Directors and Key Managerial Personnel

+a.
 Director's Retiring by Rotation

 In terms of Articles of Association of the Company and as per Section 152(6) of theCompanies Act 2013 provides that 2/3rd of the Board of Directors is consideredto be Directors liable to retire by rotation of whicRs 1/3rd shall retire atevery Annual General Meeting of the Company as per Section 152(6) (e) of the CompaniesAct 2013 and the Company shall have an option to re-appoint the retiring Director orappoint someone else in his place.

 This year Shri Kailashchandra Nuwal (DIN: 00374378) shall retire by rotation and beingeligible offer himself for re-appointment at this Annual General Meeting.

-The Boards of Directors recommends his re-appointment at Item No. 3 of the NoticeCalling 22nd Annual General Meeting for consideration of the Shareholders.
+The Boards of Directors recommends his re-appointment at Item No. 3 of the NoticeCalling 24th Annual General Meeting for consideration of the Shareholders.

-The brief resume and other details relating to Shri Kailashchandra Nuwal (DIN:00374378) who is proposed to be re-appointed as required to be disclosed under Regulation36(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 isincorporated in the annexure to the notice calling 22nd Annual General Meeting.
+The brief resume and other details relating to Shri Kailashchandra Nuwal (DIN:00374378) who is proposed to be re-appointed as required to be disclosed under Regulation36(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 isincorporated in the annexure to the notice calling 24th Annual General Meeting.

+c.
 Key Managerial Personnel